simonthor/whitespace.py/README.md

 ### Isn't this just a bad version of [whitespace](https://en.wikipedia.org/wiki/Whitespace_(programming_language))?
 Yes.
 ### What are the practical applications of this?
 None.
-However, I learned about argparser and Pathlib in the process, so it was a fun project for me at least!
+However, I learned about argparse and pathlib in the process, so it was a fun project for me at least!